 An imbalanced gut microbiome causes a number of issues such as digestive problems, weakened immune system, bad mood, skin conditions, and baby eczema, to name a few.
 Babies are also susceptible to issues like reflux and dyspepsia.

-Reduces & Treats Digestive Issues
+Reduces & Helps Support Digestive Issues

 When probiotics are given to babies regularly, studies show that they can also help improve bowel movements and keep digestive ailments like constipation and diarrhea at bay.